Searching for Jobs & Writing Applications

 When you are looking for work, remember that not all jobs are advertised!
 It is estimated that as many as 60% of jobs are “hidden” i.e. they are not advertised on jobs boards, company websites etc. There are things you can do to tap into this hidden jobs market including applying speculatively to companies, networking and using recruitment agencies.
 For tips and links to resources about this please look at our Graduate Job Search handout

 Job applications come in lots of different shapes and sizes.
 You may be asked to submit a CV and cover letter or complete and application form, and you'll probably need to attend an interview or assessment centre.
-The Student & Graduate Futures team can help you with all of these aspects - the links in the previous sentence take you to resources on each topic, but you can also book onto a relevant workshop or make an appointment to see a Careers Consultant for individual help and support.
+The Student & Graduate Futures team can help you with all of these aspects - the links in the previous sentence take you to resources on each topic, but you can also book onto a relevant workshop or make an appointment to see a Careers Coach for individual help and support.